GooTechnologies/goojs/README.md

 ## Releasing

+First make sure you have a clean Git repository.
+Run `git status` to make sure you have no local edits.

-Create a release:
+Then create a release:

     build/release.py <version>

-For example build/release.py 0.5 which creates goo-0.5.zip.
+For example `build/release.py 0.5` which creates goo-0.5.zip.

 Copy minified/goo/goo.js to the following locations: